Learn How to Stop Dog Barking Once and for all

 barks when he sees a stranger or another animal he views as a threat,

 that’s pretty normal behavior.
 But if your dog barks incessantly inside

 and outside the house for no apparent reason, that’s not normal

 behavior.
-That's when you have to step in and take action.
+This is when your dog is just looking for attention and you have to step in and take action.